One of the simplest pleasures in Sicily is sitting down for a light lunch, basking in the sunlight and enjoying a cool

 As Federico explained the wine making process to us, he led us slowly around the palmento so that we could visualise how it would have been in the past.

-When he’d finished, he led us to a beautiful table in a little alcove where we would enjoy the tasting itself, a setting which reminded me a little of Mesquida Mora in Mallorca.
+When he’d finished, he led us to a beautiful table in a little alcove for the tasting itself, a setting which reminded me a little of Mesquida Mora in Mallorca.

 After we’d made ourselves comfortable, Federico poured the first glass of wine for each of us, and encouraged us to try it as he told us a bit about it.

-Our first introduction into Sicilian wine was the Palmento ‘810 I.G.P Carricante Terre Siciliane 2017.
+Our first Etna wine was the Palmento ‘810 I.G.P Carricante Terre Siciliane 2017.

 The grapes for this wine are the Carricante grapes, which are one of 4 types of grape that grow around Mount Etna.
 The Carricante grapes come from Le Sciarelle, which is located 400 metres above sea level in the southern part of Etna.